inversions & deceptions

 The cultural-Marxist material taught in these courses was produced by individuals who were motivated by this political goal, and wished to provide the goal with intellectual support.

 Students are warned they may find the material they encounter highly convincing — at least while in the presence of the teachers presenting it — and extraordinarily difficult to argue with.
-They need to bear in mind that the material was designed by thinkers who were motivated to insulate their theories from criticism, and who used intellectual devices and strategies to achieve this objective.
+They need to bear in mind that the material was designed by thinkers who wished to insulate their theories from criticism, and who used a number of intellectual devices and strategies to achieve this objective.

 Marxist perspectives purport to be ‘critical’, and have therefore acquired an image in some quarters of being more analytical and objective than rival perspectives.
 However, the criticism encouraged by cultural Marxism is selective and slanted, invariably favouring particular goal-driven conclusions, even if these are not always spelled out.
 What is being applied in a slanted way often has the appearance of fundamental scepticism, and this means it can be difficult to formulate objections to it.
 Marxist logic is ‘sticky’: merely being exposed to it, particularly in a social context, is liable to stun listeners into submission.